nelc/cursor-app-factory/DEPLOY_PROMPT.md

    git remote add origin https://github.com/nelc/MY-APP-NAME.git git push -u origin main

-6. Ask the user to get the GCP_SA_KEY from the platform team:
+6. Tell the user they need the GCP deployment key:
+   "To deploy, you need the GCP_SA_KEY from your platform team.

-   "You need to add the GCP deployment secret.
-Please request the GCP_SA_KEY from the platform team (they'll give you a file or the key content).
+   Please request it by messaging: 'Can I get the GCP_SA_KEY for deployments?'

+   They'll send you either:
+   - A file (save it as gcp-key.json in your app folder)
+   - Or the key content as text

-   Once you have it, I'll help you add it to GitHub."
+   Let me know when you have it, and I'll add it to GitHub for you."

-7. After they provide the key, add it as a GitHub secret:
+7. Once they provide the key, add it as a GitHub secret:

-   - If they have a file (gcp-key.json): cat gcp-key.json | gh secret set GCP_SA_KEY --repo nelc/MY-APP-NAME
+   If they saved it as a file (gcp-key.json): cat gcp-key.json | gh secret set GCP_SA_KEY --repo nelc/MY-APP-NAME

-   - If they provide the key content as text: echo 'THEIR_KEY_CONTENT' | gh secret set GCP_SA_KEY --repo nelc/MY-APP-NAME
+   If they give you the key content directly: echo 'PASTE_THEIR_KEY_CONTENT_HERE' | gh secret set GCP_SA_KEY --repo nelc/MY-APP-NAME

+   Then verify it was added:
+   gh secret list --repo nelc/MY-APP-NAME

+   Confirm to the user: "✅ Secret added!
+You're ready to deploy."

 8. Trigger the deployment:
    git commit --allow-empty -m "Trigger deployment"